Long Island Railroad Accident Attorney

 The Metropolitan Transportation Authority (MTA) owns the LIRR and employs around 77,340 workers.
 The LIRR currently receives about 10% of the MTA’s total budget – the equivalent of about $1.6 billion.
 Despite fair pay and benefits, many jobs with the LIRR are very dangerous for workers.
 Worker injury and illness lawsuits against the LIRR have led to millions in damages over the years.

 Workers have filed lawsuits against the LIRR and MTA in the past for train collisions, run-over accidents, and equipment-related injuries.
-Railroads are dangerous work environments that involve moving vehicles, heavy machinery, and long hours.
+Railroads are dangerous to work environments that involve moving vehicles, heavy machinery, and long hours.
 While not every railroad worker injury and death is the fault of the Railroad Company, those related to negligence often are.
 For example, worker injuries related to improper training or supervision.
 Even inherently dangerous workplaces must abide by rules and regulations to promote employee safety.
 Failure to do so, resulting in railroad accidents, may be grounds for lawsuits.

 Types of Railroad Worker Injuries